 Turning up the sound on the TV or radio

 If you’ve noticed you’re having to turn the sound up on devices on a daily basis, it suggests you may have a problem with your ears.
 Of course, there are some tv programmes where the sound has appeared muffled and muted, but by and large, if you’re watching and listening to things and you’re struggling to hear it might be worth getting them tested.
+Hearing aid technology has come a long way in recent years.
+Modern hearing aids that are rechargeable are now able to provide a higher level of hearing assistance.

 Struggling to understand speech